Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> You are not stuck where you are unless you decide to be.
+> The more you know, the more you know you don't know.

 <!-- QUOTE_END -->